-The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2021 contribution rates are as follows:
+The actuarial methods and assumptions used to set the actuarially determined contribution for fiscal year 2022 contribution rates are as follows:

-Actuarial determined contribution for fiscal year June 30, 2021 Actuarial valuation date June 30, 2018 Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets Inflation 2.50% Salary increases Varies by entry age and services Payroll growth 2.75% Investment rate of return 7.00%, net of pension plan investment and administration expenses, includes inflation.
-Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
+Actuarial determined contribution for fiscal year June 30, 2022 Actuarial valuation date June 30, 2019 Actuarial cost method Entry-Age Normal Cost Method Asset valuation method Actuarial value of assets Inflation 2.50% Salary increases Varies by entry age and services Investment rate of return 7.25% Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
 Mortality The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period 1997 to 2015.
 Pre-retirement and Postretirement mortality rates include 15 years of mortality improvement using the Society of Actuaries 90 percent scale MP 2016.